 - Engage with the Offshore Wind Industry Council, report progress to local and national governments and liaise with the Crown Estate.

 Board Members and their organisations

-The Cluster Board is chaired by the Offshore Renewable Energy (ORE) Catapult.
+The Cluster Board is chaired by Welsh Government.
 The Board will instigate subgroups (working groups) to work on specific themes necessary to achieve the objectives of the Celtic Cluster Plan (market creation, industry & infrastructure, RDI, skills & training, and investment).

 Membership of the Cluster Board is a non-remunerated role; deputies or alternates are allowed providing they have the authority to take decisions on behalf of the member organisation.

 Get to know the Cluster Board Core Members

 Will sit below the Cluster Board.
 Each group will have an agreed lifetime, as a task and finish group, or may provide an enduring function in some cases.
 Each working group will initially be led by a representative from the Cluster Board or their nominated individual.
 Leaders of the working groups will work together as an executive team to coordinate delivery.

 Representatives from core Member organisations and key stakeholder groups involved in mobilisation activities will attend as observers.